The 7 Best Beginner Mountain Bikes for Men and Women (with Beginner Tips)

 Equipped with 27.5″ wheels and 2.1″ tires, the bike can easily handle muddy terrain thanks to its impressive traction.

-So, if you’re searching for a reasonably priced mountain bike ideal for beginners, the Co-op Cycles DRT 1.1 bike is a great option.
-You can check out how it stacks against its higher-end versions in this Co-op DRT mountain bikes comparison.
+So, if you’re looking for a reasonably priced mountain bike ideal for beginners, the Co-op Cycles DRT 1.1 bike is a great option.
+This Co-op DRT mountain bike comparison will show you how it compares to its higher-end versions.

 Don’t you have a bike helmet yet?
 Check out the selection of these cheap mountain bike helmets and increase your safety!